Umich-DNNG/pynoise/RossiAlpha/documentation/README.md

 # RossiAlpha

 This section of the PyNoise suite is for Rossi Alpha Algorithm analysis.
 This draws inspiration from faust lmx on gitlab.lanl.gov.
 This suite is designed specifically for pulse time-of-detection chains from organic scintillator arrays.
 If you are unfamiliar with the Rossi Alpha method, please familiarize yourself before using this package and reading the README file.
+Some resources on the Rossi Alpha method can be found below:

+TODO - Add Reference Links Here

 ### Requirements